 - The defendant’s age, maturity or mental health

 - Promises of leniency

 - Depriving you of food, water or bathroom use

 - Striking you and threatening more physical harm

 - Threats of no food, bathroom breaks, sleep, or that harm will come to an intimate partner

 - Possibly questioning you while you are heavily intoxicated or under the influence of drugs so long as you were unable to think clearly

 - Continuing to question you after you have asserted your rights

 Officers also rely on the police report when testifying at preliminary hearings, motions, or at trials since it may be weeks or months since the event and arrest took place.
-Many officers are involved in dozens or even hundreds of investigations per year and cannot be expected to recall the details of each one.

 - Weather conditions at the time